ktorio/ktor-documentation/topics/bearer-client.md

 ```kotlin
 ```
-{src="snippets/client-auth-oauth-google/src/main/kotlin/com/example/Application.kt" include-lines="20-28"}
+{src="snippets/client-auth-oauth-google/src/main/kotlin/com/example/Application.kt" include-lines="23-31"}

 - `client_id`: a client ID [obtained earlier](#google-client-credentials) is used to access Google APIs.
 - `scope`: scopes of resources required for a Ktor application.
 In our case, the application requests information about a user's profile.
 - `response_type`: a grant type used to get an access token.
 In our case, we need to obtain an authorization code.
-- `redirect_uri`: given that our application works in a console, we cannot redirect to a specific page.
-The specified value indicates that Google's authorization server should return the authorization code in the browser, so we can copy and read it in a console.
+- `redirect_uri`: the `http://127.0.0.1:8080` value indicates that the _Loopback IP address_ flow is used to the authorization code.
+   > To receive the authorization code using this URL, your application must be listening on the local web server.
+   > For example, you can use a [Ktor server](create_server.topic) to set up a server and get the authorization code as a query parameter.
 - `access_type`: The access type is set to `offline` since our console application needs to refresh access tokens when the user is not present at the browser.